Oxaloacetic transaminase measurement is used to diagnose and monitor liver diseases, especially those that result in hepatocellular destruction.

 More information

-Aspirin aminotransferase (AST) or otherwise oxalacetic transaminase (SGOT) is an enzyme found mainly in the heart, liver and muscles.
+Aspartic aminotransferase (AST) or oxaloacetic transaminase (SGOT) is an enzyme in the heart, liver, and muscles.
 It is released into the circulation after injury or death of cells.
 AST levels usually increase within 12 hours of injury and remain elevated for 5 days.
-Thus, this test is one of many performed when there is damage to the myocardium, such as myocardial infarction and when assessing liver damage.
-Other cardiac enzymes also evaluated are creatine kinase (CK) isozymes, lactate dehydrogenase (LDH) and troponin.
+Thus, this test is one of many performed when there is damage to the myocardium, such as myocardial infarction, and when assessing liver damage.
+Other cardiac enzymes also evaluated are creatine kinase (CK) isozymes, lactate dehydrogenase (LDH), and troponin.

-SGOT is evaluated in conjunction with pyruvate transaminase (SGPT / ALT) for liver injury monitoring.
-The values of the two transaminases usually exist in a ratio of about 1: 1.
-The value of SGOT is higher than that of SGPT in alcohol-induced hepatitis, cirrhosis and metastatic liver cancer.
+For liver injury monitoring, SGOT is evaluated with pyruvate transaminase (SGPT / ALT).
+The values of the two transaminases usually exist in a ratio of about 1:1.
+The value of SGOT is higher than that of SGPT in alcohol-induced hepatitis, cirrhosis, and metastatic liver cancer.
 SGPT is greater than SGOT in the case of viral or medicinal hepatitis.
 The degree of increase in enzyme levels provides information on the possible cause of the problem.
-A two-fold increase is usually indicative of obstruction while a 10-fold increase in SGOT and SGPT is usually indicative of hepatitis.
+A two-fold increase usually indicates obstruction, while a 10-fold increase in SGOT and SGPT usually indicates hepatitis.

 Possible Interpretations of Pathological Values

-• Increase: Acute kidney disease, biliary obstruction, bone metastases, brain injury, prostate cancer, cirrhosis, eclampsia, gangrene, hemolytic disease, hepatitis, infectious mononucleosis, liver cancer, myocardial infarction, pancreatitis, progressive muscle dystrophy, pulmonary infarction, Reye's syndrome, shock, severe burns, trauma.
-Medications: Paracetamol, allopurinol, antibiotics, ascorbic acid, chlorpropamide, cholestyramine, cholinergics, clofibrate, codeine, statins, hydralazine, isoniazid, meperidine, methyldopa, morphine, oral contraceptives, phenothiazines, procainamide, pyridoxine, salicylates, sulphonamides, verapamil, Vitamin A
+- Increase: Acute kidney disease, biliary obstruction, bone metastases, brain injury, prostate cancer, cirrhosis, eclampsia, gangrene, hemolytic disease, hepatitis, infectious mononucleosis, liver cancer, myocardial infarction, pancreatitis, progressive muscle dystrophy, pulmonary infarction, Reye's syndrome, shock, severe burns, trauma.
+Medications: Paracetamol, allopurinol, antibiotics, ascorbic acid, chlorpropamide, cholestyramine, cholinergic, clofibrate, codeine, statins, hydralazine, isoniazid, meperidine, methyldopa, morphine, oral contraceptives, phenothiazines, procainamide, pyridoxine, salicylates, sulphonamides, verapamil, Vitamin A

 Important Note